jacekkszczot/PolicyCraft/PolicyCraft/README.md

 ### Default Admin Account

-After running the setup script, you can log in with the following credentials:
+After running the setup script (automated or manual), you can log in with the following credentials:

 - **Email:** `admin@policycraft.ai`
 - **Password:** `admin1`